coconut-xr/xinteraction/README.md

 [x] test event (pointer) capture manually
 [ ] test on mobile device with multi touch
 [x] write tests for ray intersections
-[ ] write tests for lines intersections
+[x] write tests for lines intersections
 [x] write tests for collider intersections
+[ ] write tests for event capturing for sphere, ray, and lines intersection
+[ ] fix code so that tests run
 [x] visualize cursor at first hit point (onIntersect -> update cursor ref)
 [ ] write docs
 [ ] solve event capture: currently we don't use the concrete captured object but instead re-bubble the event up to the captured object.
 Is that correct/consistent with the web?